sberrevoets/scottberrevoets.com/content/blog/2016-03-21-outlets-strong-or-weak.md

 Title: Outlets: strong! or weak?
 Date: 2016-03-21
-Summary: A quick overview of some best practices when creating IBOutlets
+Description: A quick overview of some best practices when creating IBOutlets

 There are a lot of styles out there when it comes to using Interface Builder